Rich Gedman: Coaching

 In 2002, Gedman became a coach with the North Shore Spirit, a team in the independent Northeast League.
 He was also the Spirit's bench coach.
 He then managed the Worcester Tornadoes, in the Can-Am League, from 2005 through 2010.
 The Tornadoes won the Can-Am League title in their first year of existence.
 In his six years in Worcester, Gedman led the team to a 283–290 record, 10–6 in the postseason.

 On January 10, 2011, Gedman returned to organized baseball when he was named hitting coach for the Lowell Spinners, the Red Sox' Class A Short Season affiliate in the New York–Penn League, returning to the Boston organization after a two-decade absence.
 In 2012, Gedman was promoted to Class A Salem, and switched to Double-A Portland Sea Dogs in 2013.
 In 2015, he was named hitting coach of the Triple-A Pawtucket Red Sox, and moved with the team when they left Pawtucket for Worcester in 2021.
 He remained with the Worcester Red Sox as their hitting coach through the 2024 season.

-In January 2025, the Red Sox named Gedman as a player development hitting adviser.
+In January 2025, the Red Sox named Gedman as a player development hitting adviser with the Triple-A affiliate Worcester Red Sox.